Burning of Smyrna: Burning

 The heat from the fire was so intense that Hepburn was worried that the refugees would die as a result of it.
 The refugees' situation on the pier on the morning of 14 September was described by the British Lieutenant A. S. Merrill, who believed that the Turks had set the fire to keep the Greeks in a state of terror so as to facilitate their departure:

 All morning the glow and then the flames of burning Smyrna could be seen.
 We arrived about an hour before dawn and the scene was indescribable.
 The entire city was ablaze and the harbor was light as day.
 Thousands of homeless refugees were surging back and forth on the blistering quay – panic stricken to the point of insanity.
 The heartrending shrieks of women and children were painful to hear.
 In a frenzy they would throw themselves into the water and some would reach the ship.
 To attempt to land a boat would have been disastrous.
 Several boats tried and were immediately stopped by the mad rush of a howling mob...The crowds along the quay beyond the fire were so thick and tried so desperately to close abreast the men-of-war anchorage that the masses in the stifling center could not escape except by sea.
 Fortunately there was a sea breeze and the quay wall never got hot enough to roast these unfortunate people alive, but the heat must have been terrific to have been felt in the ship 200 yards away.
 To add to the confusion, the packs belonging to these refugees – consisting mostly of carpets and clothing – caught fire, creating a chain of bonfires the length of the street.

 Overcrowded boats with refugees fleeing the fire.
 The photo was taken from the launch boat of a US warship.

 Turkish troops cordoned off the Quay to box the Armenians and Greeks within the fire zone and prevent them from fleeing.
 Eyewitness reports describe panic-stricken refugees diving into the water to escape the flames and that their terrified screaming could be heard miles away.
 By 15 September the fire had somewhat died down, but sporadic violence by the Turks against the Greek and Armenian refugees kept the pressure on the Western and Greek navies to remove the refugees as quickly as possible.
-The fire was completely extinguished by 22 September, and on 24 September the first Greek ships – part of a flotilla organized and commandeered by the American humanitarian Asa Jennings – entered the harbor to take passengers away, following Captain Hepburn's initiative and his having obtained permission and cooperation from the Turkish authorities and the British admiral in command of the destroyers in the harbor.
+The fire was completely extinguished by 22 September, and on 24 September the first Greek ships – part of a flotilla organized and commandeered by the American humanitarian Asa Jennings, American commander Halsey Powell, and Captain Giannis Theofanides – entered the harbor to take passengers away, following Captain Hepburn's initiative and his having obtained permission and cooperation from the Turkish authorities and the British admiral in command of the destroyers in the harbor.